-My husband used to start everyday with the product and it really works.
-Canada pharmacy?
+My husband used to start everyday with the product and it really works. ?
 Canadian drugs are only shipped from our affiliated Canadian dispensary.

 From the same site that brought you disgruntled reviews of A Million Random Digits comes this bizarre collection of photos.
 “This mask imbues the wearer with super-human abilities … the power to make everyone around you feel akward and uncomfortable being first among them,” writes one reviewer of this mask on Amazon.

 Superb product and the pharmacy service is superb every order !!! !
 The difference between a brand name medication and a generic is in the name, shape and price.

 This Friday, Devotion Gallery in Brooklyn will be hosting Expanded Taxonomy - an exhibit of artist Nicole Aptekar’s new paper works.
 Featured previously on Coilhouse for her first collection of paper art, Nicole has upped her game with this exhibition: the geometry is more complex, the pieces are bigger, and each one is composed of 40 sheets or more (whereas the previous pieces were, at most, half that size).

 “The process of making these works is like hunting—traveling through all the possible shapes to find one that speaks,” writes Nicole in her artist statement.
 “Once discovered, this abstract form is held captive like a biological specimen.
 Shiny pins, screws, and hardware make it a part of this world, restraining it in its frame in a way that distances it from its platonic digital origins.”
 This exhibit also includes two collaborations: one piece with with Mary Franck that uses projection mapping on a large cardboard piece, and another with Ian Baker that utilizes intersections of vinyl that begin inside of the frame but branch outside of it.